pyeve/eve/docs/tutorials/account_management.rst

         'schema': schema,
     }

-Finally, rewrite of our authentication class is in order.
+Finally, a rewrite of our authentication class is in order.

 .. code-block:: python